jhvanderschee/jekyllcodex/basics.md

 ### Different templates

 If you need different templates, for posts and pages for example, you can create them in the directory ‘_layouts’.
-Your template is alsmost the same as your ‘index.html’ file, you created in the ‘Getting started’.
-The only difference is that you should name it something like ‘page.html’ and replace the content with:
+Your template is alsmost the same as your ‘index.md’ file, you created in the ‘Getting started’.
+The only difference is that you should name it something like ‘page.html’, remove the dotted lines at the start, and replace the content with:

 <pre>
 &lcub;&lcub; content &rcub;&rcub;
 </pre>

-Furthermore you have to add three extra lines at the top of your ‘index.html’ file.
+Furthermore you should change your ‘index.md’ file to this:

 <pre>
 ---
 layout: page
 ---

+content
 </pre>

 ### Using Sass